Lake-Tuggeranong-College/Holocron/_sharedContent/softwareDevFundamentals/Theory.md

 Once the values have been stored, you can retrieve the values by using the name of the box (variable name).
 For instance HighScore = HighScore + 5, would set the HighScore to 30.

-Memory in the device (desktop, laptop, phone, tablet, microcontroller etc) is sandboxed to the application, and sub-divided into various sections, one being set aside for variables.
+Memory in the device (desktop, laptop, phone, tablet, microcontroller etc) is sandboxed to the application, and sub-divided into various sections, one being assigned for variables.
 That section is then used as the application needs, allocating specific memory addresses for particular variables.
 The number and structure of the memory addresses is dependant on many things, one of which is the **data type** of the variable.

 ## Data types